ElderMael/patternsfordeliveringmicroservices/manuscript/09-Delivery_Workflow_Tools.md

 ## Why Not Stick To CI/CD Scripting?

-The most significat trade-off observed is that the loss of testability of the pipeline code.
+The most significant trade-off observed is that the loss of testability of the pipeline code.
 While many servers allow some kind of plugin architecture or directly embedding shell scripts into tasks, they do not provide very mature tools to test each step, stage or pipeline.